MicrosoftDocs/minecraft-creator/creator/Documents/CommandsDamageIntroduction.md

 /damage <target> <amount> [cause]
 ```

-- Target (Actor sSelector) - The entity who will receive the damage.
+- Target (actor selector) - The entity who will receive the damage.

-- Amount (Integer) - The amount of damage to be taken.
+- Amount (integer) - The amount of damage to be taken.

-- Cause (Actor Damage Cause) - The type of damage that the entity will take.
+- Cause (actor damage cause) - The type of damage that the entity will take.
 (Default: ActorDamageCause::None)

 ## Special use cases